 Moving your business online through Covid-19

-The evolving Covid19 crisis in New Zealand means that businesses are having to rethink the way they interact with their customers and fine-tune their services.
+The ever-changing Covid19 crisis in New Zealand means that businesses are having to rethink the way they interact with their customers and fine-tune their services.

-For those businesses that are able, finding ways to offer contactless buying and delivery options will be the key to getting back up and running sooner.
+For those businesses that are able, finding ways to offer contactless buying and delivery options will be the key to keeping their business running as we move between alert levels.
 But even if you’re not able to do this, enhancing your online presence and preparing for increased demand will help you keep your brand alive.

 The social enterprise Digital Journey helps hundreds of SMEs each year with the way they use the internet in their business.
 Here's some advice by its founder and GM Stuart Dillon-Roberts on how to best adapt to the new trading environment.